 Upon reordering the terms of the central equation $(*)$ in \circledtwo we have the following linear system for the unknown column vector matrix $\dot X(:)$

 where $\bar A$ is the complex conjugate matrix of $A$.
 For $M(t) = (I_{n^2} - \bar A \otimes A) \in \CC_{n^2,n^2}$ \ and

 we have to solve the system $ M(t) \dot X(t)(:) = q(t)$ for $\dot X(t)(:) \in \CC^{n^2}$ as was explained earlier for the Sylvester equation.
-In Step 4 we equate the matrix-reshaped expressions for $\dot X$ in \circledthree and the chosen look-ahead convergent finite difference scheme expression for $\dot X$.
-Then we solve the resulting solution-derivative free equation for $X_{k+1}$ in Steps 5 and 6 for discrete data and thereby obtain the discrete time ZNN iteration.
-These steps, written out in Matlab commands, give us the computer code for Lyapunov.\\[1mm] Introducing Kronecker products and column vector matrix notations early in the construction of discrete ZNN algorithms is a significant short-cut for solving matrix equations whose unknown $X(t)$ occurs in time-varying matrix products.
-This is a simple new technique that speeds up discretized ZNN algorithm developments for such matrix equation problems.\\[1mm] ZNN methods for time-varying Sylvester equations have recently been studied in \cite{XZDLL20}.
-For a new right and left 2-factor version of Sylvester see \cite{ZLLYH20}.
-For recent work on discretized ZNN and Lyapunov, see \cite{SL20} e.g..\\[-2mm]
+In Step 5 we equate the matrix--reshaped expressions for $\dot X$ in \circledthree and the chosen look--ahead convergent finite difference scheme expression for $\dot X$ from Step 4.
+Then we solve the resulting solution--derivative free equation for $X_{k+1}$ in Step 6 for discrete data predictively and thereby obtain the discrete time ZNN iteration formula.
+These steps, written out in Matlab commands, give us the computer code for Lyapunov.\\[1mm] Introducing Kronecker products and column vector matrix notations early in the construction of discrete ZNN algorithms is a significant short--cut for solving matrix equations whose unknown solution $X(t)$ will occur in several different positions of time--varying matrix products.
+This is a simple new technique that speeds up discretized ZNN algorithm developments for such time--varying matrix equation problems.\\[1mm] ZNN methods for time--arying Sylvester equations have recently been studied in \cite{XZDLL20}.
+For a new right and left 2--factor version of Sylvester see \cite{ZLLYH20}.
+For recent work on discretized ZNN and Lyapunov, see \cite{SL20} e.g.. \\[-1mm]